EN | FR

 Your maximum participation period begins when you open your first FHSA.
 You need to close all your FHSAs or transfer your FHSA assets to your RRSP or your Registered Retirement Income Fund (RRIF), on a tax-deferred basis, before your maximum participation period ends.

-Max partipation period: Close your FHSA by December 31 of the year in which the earliest of the following occurs: • 15th anniversary of opening your first FHSA • You turn 71 years old • After your first qualifying withdrawal
+Maximum participation period Close your FHSA by December 31 of the year in which the earliest of the following occurs: • 15th anniversary of opening your first FHSA • You turn 71 years old • The year following your first qualifying withdrawal

 Tax and your FHSA